National Trails & Parkways

 Missouri State Parks Foundation (2003)The Missouri State Parks Foundation is a non-profit corporation formed in 2002 by of a group of citizens committed to enhancing the state park system across Missouri.
 Though established in that year, they did not have the funds to begin operation.
 In 2003, NPT provided the financial assistance needed for the Foundation start-up.
 The work of the Foundation includes a partnership with Missouri State Parks to sponsor the annual Katy Trail Ride, a bicycle tour on the longest rail trail (241 miles) in the U.S. The Foundation is funded by donation and run by volunteers.

-Glacier National Park (2012)In 2012, NPT worked with the Trust for Public Land (TPL) to protect the Doody homestead, a 120-acre tract of land owned by one of the park’s first rangers, from development.
-It is east of the West Glacier entrance, along the banks of the Middle Fork of the Flathead River, and is the second largest in-holding bought in the park.
+Glacier National Park (2012)In 2012, National Park Trust worked with the Trust for Public Land (TPL) to protect the Doody homestead, a 120-acre tract of land owned by Dan Doody, one of the park’s first rangers, from development.
+It is east of the West Glacier entrance, along the banks of the Middle Fork of the Flathead River, and was the second-largest in-holding bought in the park.
 It is a popular stop among the thousands of rafters and anglers who pass by there each year.
 TPL purchased the property from the owner using resources from the Land and Water Conservation Fund (LWCF).
-NPT provided due diligence costs not covered by LWCF.
+The Park Trust provided due diligence costs not covered by LWCF.
 Water from Glacier, part of the “Crown of the Continent”, flows to the Pacific, Hudson Bay, or the Gulf of Mexico, depending on where it starts.
 The high country and large remote landscapes make an ideal habitat for grizzly bears and wolves.
 Some of the best views in the park are from the Going-to-the-Sun Road, which crosses through the heart of the park

 Red Rock Lakes National Wildlife Refuge (2001)National Park Trust matched funds with the U.S. Fish and Wildlife Service to buy a 40-acre in-holding to incorporate into the refuge.
 The purchase protected the habitat on a piece of property that was prone to development.
 The refuge was authorized in 1935 to protect and allow the species recovery of the trumpeter swan.
 Acquisition of the parcel better protects their habitat along with that of birds such as the white pelican, white-faced ibis and sandhill crane.